gretab5802/mujoco-go2-ppo/README.md

 # Training a Unitree Go2 Quadruped locomotion in MuJoCo using PPO
 Utilizing stable-baslines3 to train Unitree Go2 quadruped forward walking locomotion in MuJoCo simulation.
-This was ran in a Docker container for Ubuntu 20.04 for compatability with ROS2 Foxy since that was the version of ROS2 our Go2 had.
+This was ran in a Docker container for Ubuntu 20.04 for compatability with ROS2 Foxy since that was the version of ROS2 on our real Go2 to prepare for future work. **This respository does not work with real robots at all, only training in simulation.**

 ## Resources